Less knee pain. More life.

 Symptoms of osteoarthritis of the knee

 Osteoarthritis of the knee (or “knee OA” for short) is a degenerative condition of the knee joint.
 It is incurable and leads to progressive changes in the knee.
-In the initial stage of arthrosis, you may occasionally experience any pain or restrictions in movement.
+In the initial stage of arthrosis, you don’t experience any pain or restrictions in movement, or only at times.
 With advanced osteoarthritis of the knee, pain and discomfort can increase.
-Most people develop arthrosis over their lives due to wear on the joints.
-Risk factors such as obesity, joint malposition, lack of exercise, overloading and incorrect loading of the joints.
-Some types of sports or injuries accelerate joint wear and tear and can also cause arthrosis to develop in young people.
+Most people develop arthrosis over their lives due to wearing of the joints.
+Risk factors such as obesity, joint malposition, lack of exercise, overloading and incorrect loading of the joints in some types of sports or injuries accelerate joint wear and tear and can also create the conditions for arthrosis to develop in young people.

 Arthrosis changes the joint